tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 : @@snip [SampleRoute.scala](../../../../backend/src/main/scala/org/tmt/sample/http/SampleRoute.scala) { #add-routes }

 @@@note
-The tilda (~) at the end, is used as a path concatenator in the Akka DSL.
+The tilda (~) at the end, is used to concatenate paths in the Akka DSL.
 You can safely remove it for now.
 However, in the following section of this tutorial we are going to add new routes to this file.
 At that point, you would want to add it again to concatenate multiple routes.
 @@@